 Parents and pupils should contact the school to report any symptoms, to ask any questions or to share any concerns:

 - Helen Ormerod, Assistant Principal & Head of Primary

 A reminder that the email you can use for any queries directly related to the COVID-19 is as follows:

-Based on the World Health Organisation’s declaration that the coronavirus is now a public health emergency of international concern and the subsequent raising of the risk level in Spain, we have decided to cancel any private visit to schools and any Open Days until the school goes back to normal (the local government has announced that initially this will happen on the 26th March) to ensure the safety of our students, teachers and staff.
+Based on the World Health Organisation’s declaration that the coronavirus is now a public health emergency of international concern and the subsequent raising of the risk level in Spain, we have decided to cancel any private visit to schools and any Open Days until the school goes back to normal to ensure the safety of our students, teachers and staff.

 Thank you for helping us take all the appropriate precautions at this time.
 If you have any questions, please do not hesitate to get in touch with us.